Published July 23, 2023

 IronOCR is a versatile OCR library and API developed by Iron Software, offering developers a powerful solution for extracting text from various sources such as scanned documents, images, and PDFs.
 With its advanced OCR algorithms, computer vision and machine learning models, IronOCR ensures high accuracy and reliability, even in challenging scenarios.
 The library supports multiple languages and font styles, making it suitable for global applications.
 By incorporating IronOCR with machine learning model capabilities into their applications, developers can easily automate data entry, text analysis, and other tasks, enhancing productivity and efficiency.

-With IronOCR, developers can effortlessly fetch text from a variety of sources, including documents, photographs, screenshots, and even live camera feeds as JSON response.
+With IronOCR, developers can effortlessly fetch text from a variety of sources, including documents, photographs, screenshots, and even live camera feeds as JSON responses.
 By utilizing sophisticated algorithms and machine learning models, IronOCR analyzes the image data, recognizes individual characters, and converts them into machine-readable text.
 This extracted text can then be used for various purposes, such as data entry, information retrieval, text analysis, and automation of manual tasks.

 Prerequisites